Reinforcement learning-based architecture search for quantum machine learning: Results

-The MuZero circuit search algorithm employs a maximum of $n_\text{maxdepth} = 10$ layers to maintain hardware efficiency.
-The final encoding circuits are obtained from those generated during both the training and inference phases of the MuZero search algorithm, in which the algorithm's weights remaining fixed during inference.
+We limit the maximum circuit depth for the MCS algorithm to $n_\text{maxdepth} = 10$ layers to maintain hardware efficiency.
+The reward values are set to $r_g = 100$, $r_l = 50$, and $r_{p_1} = r_{p_2} = -1$.
+The final encoding circuits are obtained from those generated during both the training and the inference phases of the MuZero search algorithm.
+In the latter, the weights of the neural networks in the MuZero algorithm remain fixed.